Continue reading on DataGuidance with:

 5.3.
 Legal obligations

-Data processing is lawful without the data subject's consent when such processing is necessary for the execution or fulfilment of a legal obligation, or where it is required by law.
+Data processing is lawful without the data subject's consent when such processing is necessary for the execution or fulfillment of a legal obligation, or where it is required by law.

 5.4.
 Interests of the data subject